From time to time your chickens may experience something called bumblefoot.

 Chickens are on their feet day and night.

-The skin of their foot is strong and pretty tough.
+The skin of their feet is strong and pretty tough.

 The non-surgical treatment is time consuming but well worth the patience as the hen will not have to undergo a painful procedure.